bainjen/blog-posts/erros.md

 But wait a minute, now how do we render a list of our actual books?
 Hm...
 Back to Google where we find a delightfully useful resource: [Ruby on Rails documentation](https://guides.rubyonrails.org/layouts_and_rendering.html), complete with a guide explaining our newest conundrum.

+When we work incrementally and celebrate each small victory, error driven development can feel like a game.
 Remember what I said about scavenger hunts?
 This is what I mean.
 It's a little bit fun, right!?

 ![scavenger hunt](https://media.giphy.com/media/42wQXwITfQbDGKqUP7/giphy.gif)

 As we continue to build our app, we will continue to find new errors, and that's okay!
+Just take it one step at a time.

 Now we see the benefits of working incrementally.
 We've located some documentation that will make our lives easier for this next step of our build and we will can continue to take it one step at a time.
 The next time we see that 'template is missing' error, we won't feel so confused.
 We'll remember that we have to add an `html.erb` file to our views folder.
 As we learn the patterns, the flow of our code will become clearer and we will be able to work more effectively as we understand the framework we are using.

 ## **Summary**

-And that, dear readers, is error driven development, a useful tool for coding newcomers.
+And that, dear readers, is error driven development: a useful tool for coding newcomers.
+Taking the time to get to know errors can help us see how a coding language flows and ultimately lays a foundation for our understanding.
+With patience and persistence, following the lead of errors can make us more intuitive developers.

 Remember: